pydio/cells-dist/resources/v2.0.0-rc2/Pydio Cells 2.0 Release Candidate.md

 - **The "Sync" library**, that was used inside DataSources to mirror the *object service* modifications to the *index service* of each datasource was fully rewritten.
 This same library is used for server-to-desktop synchronization, and can even be used in other interesting scenariis : server-side folder-to-folder sync (directly through datasources), server-to-s3 storage sync (for realtime or scheduled backups), etc.
 - **The Authentication brick**, originaly based on Open ID Connect, has been greatly rethought to allow external applications to use the server as a standard OIDC Identity Provider.
 Typically, adding an account inside CellsSync opens a common OAuth2 workflow by opening the server login page and getting a token back to the application.
 CellsSync does not know anything about users credentials locally.

-### Important!
-New gRPC gateway requirements
+### Readme first : new gRPC gateway requirements

-For best performances and real-time events, CellsSync communicates with the server using a gRPC connection. gRPC is an HTTP/2 protocol, and was already used internally for service-to-service communication.
-A new dedicated service (*pydio.gateway.grpc*) now proxies external gRPC calls to internal services.
-This new feature implies that **HTTP/2 must be enabled on the bind address facing the outside world**.
+For best performances and real-time events, **CellsSync** communicates with the server using a gRPC connection. gRPC is an **HTTP/2** protocol, which implies that **HTTP/2 must be enabled on the bind address facing the outside world**.

-At the time being, this is managed differently depending on your Cells Server SSL configuration and reverse-proxy usage.
-A "SSL Enabled" configuration means SSL is enabled either with your own Cert/Key couple, via Let's Encrypt, or using a self-signed config (see note below).
-Clear Http will require more work:
+If you are behind a proxy or inside a private network, you may have to check your proxy settings:

+- **[SSL Enabled]**  Cert/Key couple, Let's Encrypt, Self-signed config (see note below)

-- **[SSL Enabled]** Cells internal proxy will serve HTTP/1.1 and HTTP/2 on the same port, the one you define for external url (e.g; 443, or 8080 or anything you choose).
+  Cells will serve HTTP/1.1 and HTTP/2 on the same port, the one you define for external url (e.g; 443, or 8080 or anything you choose).
 You don't have to open any other port in your firewall.

   - **[No Proxy]** Your Cells is directly facing the outside world with a proper SSL configuration, everything should be working out of the box
-  - **[Proxy]** Make sure your proxy is HTTP/2 enabled.
-If Cells using self-signed configuration (see note below), you can either install the generated rootCA.pem on the proxy machine, or simply configure the proxy to SkipVerify (for example insecure_skip_verify on Caddy).
+  - **[Proxy]** Just make sure your proxy is HTTP/2 enabled.
+If Cells using self-signed configuration (see note below), you can either install the generated rootCA.pem on the proxy machine, or configure the proxy to SkipVerify (for example *insecure_skip_verify* on Caddy).

-- **[No SSL]** Cells cannot serve HTTP/1.1 and HTTP/2 on the same port: service *pydio.gateway.grpc* will be directly connected to.
-By default, it picks a randomly available port and advertises it in the /a/config/discovery API.
+- **[No SSL]** Cells will serve HTTP/1.1 and HTTP/2 on two different ports.
+By default, gRPC will pick a randomly available port and advertise it in the /a/config/discovery API.
 The CellsSync client will automagically query this API to connect.

   - **[No firewall, No Proxy]** If you are on a local machine with all ports open, this should work out of the box.
   - **[Firewall and/or Proxy]** You will have to make proper configuration to open and forward the HTTP/2 on this port.
 To avoid using a random port at each restart, you can fix this port by using the **PYDIO_GRPC_EXTERNAL** environnement variable at startup.
-Please note that your proxy will probably not be able to serve HTTPS but HTTP only.
+Your proxy will probably not be able to serve HTTPS but HTTP only.

 The various cases are summarized in the figure below.